Poems of Sylvia Plath

 • Product Form: Hardback

-The book is in two parts.
-It begins with the poems Plath composed in the last ten years of her life and on which her reputation is founded, and follows with those poems written in childhood and through her student years.
-In both sections the editors date, correct and arrange each poem chronologically, drawing on manuscripts, typescripts and related material.
-Critical notes help document Plath's extraordinary evolution as a poet, from her childhood compositions through to the blossoming of early ambition and into the molten core that was to shape the poems of her last few years and secure her place in literary history.
+The book is in two parts: the first contains the poems Plath composed in the last ten years of her life and upon which her reputation is founded, and the second includes those poems written in childhood and through her student years.
+In both sections, the editors have dated, corrected and arranged each poem chronologically, drawing on manuscripts, typescripts and related archival material.
+Critical notes document and cast new light on Plath's extraordinary evolution as a poet, from her childhood compositions, through the early blossoming of her talent and ambition, and into the molten core that was to shape the poems of her last few years, securing her place in literary history.

-Amanda Golden is author of Annotating Modernism: Marginalia and Pedagogy from Virginia Woolf to the Confessional Poets (2020) and co-editor of The Bloomsbury Handbook to Sylvia Plath (2022).
+Amanda Golden is the author of Annotating Modernism (2020) and co-editor of The Bloomsbury Handbook to Sylvia Plath (2022).

-Karen V. Kukil is editor of The Journals of Sylvia Plath (2000) and co-editor of the two-volume edition of The Letters of Sylvia Plath (2017/18).
+Karen V. Kukil is the editor of The Journals of Sylvia Plath (2000) and co-editor of The Letters of Sylvia Plath (2017/18).